The Art of Typing - Thames & Hudson

 Description

-Designed by the leading graphic studio and typewriter enthusiasts at Graphic Thought Facility, this is a once-in-a-generation publication, carefully curated from decades of firsthand experience to inspire a new wave of designers and artists for the future.
+Designed by the leading graphic studio and typewriter enthusiasts at Graphic Thought Facility, this publication is a once-in-a-generation release, carefully curated from decades of firsthand experience to inspire a new wave of designers and artists for the future.
 Each cover features a unique combination of two artworks.
 This was achieved by creating a custom algorithm that processes data fed into the HP Indigo 10000 digital press.

-Today, still an independent family-owned publisher, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles printed.
+Today, still an independent family-owned publisher, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2000 titles printed.
 It publishes high-quality collectible books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children’s books is also expanding.
+The list of children's books is also expanding.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand

-Seeking to continue the tradition of collectible book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing company with offices in London and New York in the fall of 1949.
+Seeking to continue the packaging of collectible books in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing house with offices in London and New York in the fall of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-In 1958, Thames & Hudson launched one of its most renowned series, *World of Art*, which became the foundation of a highly diverse list.
-Characterized by pocket-sized editions and black spines, the series expanded in just seven years to include 49 titles.
+In 1958, Thames & Hudson launched one of the most renowned series, *World of Art*, which became the foundation of a very diverse list.
+Characterized by pocket-sized format and black spines, the series expanded in just seven years to include 49 titles.
 Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies” in every art school across the country.

-After establishing one of the most important publishing houses in Europe in less than two decades, Walter Neurath died in 1967 at the age of 63.
+After building one of the most important publishing houses in Europe in less than two decades, Walter Neurath died in 1967 at the age of 63.
 Sculptor Henry Moore wrote that “his death was a loss to our cultural life.”
-Sir Herbert Read noted that Neurath “more than anyone else was responsible for the revolution in art publishing,” and was “one of those rare entrepreneurs who successfully combine business acumen with idealism.”
+Sir Herbert Read noted that Neurath “more than anyone else was responsible for the revolution in art publishing” and was “one of those rare entrepreneurs who successfully combine business acumen with idealism.”
 Eva Neurath became chairwoman.
 Walter’s son, Thomas, who joined the company in 1961 along with his sister Constance, became managing director; Constance later served as artistic director for several decades.
 Both Thomas and Constance remain on the Thames & Hudson board, as do Thomas’s daughters, Johanna and Susanna.

 From producing the first commercial edition of *The Book of Kells* to the triumphant publication of the six-volume *Vincent van Gogh - Letters*, from technical innovations like “French folds” to the controversial documentation of graffiti art in *Subway Art*, Thames & Hudson has always been at the forefront, both culturally and in production techniques.

-The year 2016 marked an extraordinary new chapter for the company, announcing publishing partnerships with two of the world’s most important museums: the British Museum and the Victoria and Albert Museum.
+2016 marked an extraordinary new chapter for the company, announcing publishing partnerships with two of the world’s most important museums: the British Museum and the Victoria and Albert Museum.

-The world of art and scholarship remains at the heart of Thames & Hudson’s publishing program, which remains true to its core principle: providing a “museum without walls.”
+The art world and scholarship thus remain at the heart of Thames & Hudson’s publishing program, which remains true to its core principle: providing a “museum without walls.”

 Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
 Its catalog includes thousands of original book titles, many of which are luxurious collector’s editions.